 It greatly helped that the American request included a petition with the signatures of several hundred merchants and residents of Buffalo, and that Canadian businesses also supported the project.
 On April 23, 1850, Canada’s provincial government gave its approval.
 Many high-ranking British officials still had to sign off on the deal, so it wasn’t until December that the U.S. Minister and British Foreign Secretary signed a Protocol in London.
 Indeed, even then U.S. President Millard Fillmore, a Buffalo native, had to agree to the terms, which he did in 1851.
 The Protocol involved a British cessation of an acre of submarine land located 1,150 feet on the Canadian side of the border.
 Though the lighthouse would be called Horseshoe Reef Lighthouse, it was actually built on Middle Reef.
 As part of the agreement, the U.S. pledged to follow through with the erection of a lighthouse on the reef and to never build any type of fortification there.

 A 1913 arrangement moved the Canadian border to a point 100 feet west of the lighthouse, placing Horseshoe Reef Lighthouse within U.S. territory.
 By this time, however, the beacon on Middle Reef was quickly losing its significance.
 A protected waterway had been formed along the eastern shore of the Niagara River, offering a direct route to Black Rock absent the swift currents and treacherous shoals of the river proper.
 The lighthouse was further made obsolete when a water intake crib was established in nearby Emerald Channel in 1907 and outfitted with a navigational beacon the following year.
 The keepers at Horseshoe Reef also kept the water intake light.
-No longer needed, Horseshoe Reef was decommissioned in 1920 and left to decay.
+No longer needed, Horseshoe Reef was permanently discontinued on August 1, 1919 and left to decay.

 Buffalo’s intake crib or “roundhouse” is a much larger structure than the Horseshoe Reef Light it replaced, so it was a simple matter to affix an automatic beacon atop its tiled roof.
 The light has a characteristic of two white flashes at five-second intervals.